wsbctechnicalblog/wsbctechnicalblog.github.io/content/EngineeringPractice-2.md

 When we talk about software, we are specifically addressing naming conventions and standards, patterns that can be exploited for automation and autonomous actions.
 We are not talking about naming our children or pets in unique or playful ways; this should be avoided in our software and thought of as an anti-pattern.
+We need a pragmatic and useful approach to naming *things* to the benifit of our software quality and maintainability.

 ---
 # Why are Naming Conventions Important?

-We define conventions and standards so that the purpose and intent of the an object variable can be inferred (i.e. its *Name*), and indeed be anticipated; that is where automation glory can be realized.
+We define conventions and standards so that the purpose and intent of the an object or variable can be inferred (i.e. its *Name*), and indeed be anticipated; that is where automation glory can be realized.
 To get there, conventions must be adopted and applied organization-wide - across all products, projects, and development teams.
 It is more important to define a convention and *stick with it*, than it is to pick the *best* one - it may come down to style preferences and patterns that everyone agrees on.